-Prepared by a joint committee of the Community College Association for Instructional Technology (CCAIT) of AECT and the Community and Junior College Libraries Section (CJCLS) of ACRL, co-chairs Marilyn McDonald and Gretchen H. Neill statement needs to incorporate the concerns of the college at large and the relationship of the college to the community.
+Prepared by a joint committee of the Association for Educational Communications and Technology (AECT) and ACRL, co-chairs Marilyn McDonald and Gretchen H. Neill view is appropriate.
+To be meaningful and useful, the statement needs to incorporate the concerns of the college at large and the relationship of the college to the community.

-1.2 The mission statement shall be used. along with institutional educational goals, in the annual planning pro-
+1.2 The mission statement shall be used, along with institutional educational goals, in the annual planning process.